LvBaolu/Mixtral_V2/README.md

 ## Train

-You can test your system setup by running the `simple_train.
+You can test your system setup by running the `simple_train.py` script.
+This will train a mod